-On 21-23 January 2020, the IIJ convened a Sectoral Workshop for Defense Counsels in Malta under the IIJ Juvenile Justice Initiative, one of eight IIJ Core Initiatives.
-The Sectoral Workshop gathered 50 defence counsels and other practitioners, including investigators, prosecutors, judges and corrections officers, from more than 20 countries across the Sahel, Middle East, North Africa, East Africa, the Western Balkans, and Southeast Asia.
+In January 2020, the IIJ convened in Malta a Sectoral Workshop for Defense Counsel under the IIJ Juvenile Justice Initiative, one of eight IIJ Core Initiatives.
+The Sectoral Workshop gathered 50 defence counsel and other practitioners, including investigators, prosecutors, judges and corrections officers, from more than 20 countries across the Sahel, Middle East, North Africa, East Africa, the Western Balkans, and Southeast Asia.
 The workshop was designed to build the capacity of defence counsels in using and promoting effective practices to protect the rights and ensure the best interests of the child as a primary consideration in terrorism cases, in accordance with international law and juvenile justice standards.

-The Defence Counsels’ Note is one of five practitioners’ notes being developed to address the specific needs of sectors involved in supporting juvenile justice in a CT context, with other notes addressing the specific needs of investigators, prosecutors, judges, and detention officials.
+The Defence Counsels’ Note is one of five practitioners’ notes being developed to address the specific needs of sectors involved in supporting juvenile justice in a counter-terrorism context, with other notes addressing the specific needs of investigators, prosecutors, judges and detention officials.
 Once finalised, these practitioner notes will be available in multiple languages on the IIJ website.

 The IIJ is proud to continue to serve as a leader on juvenile justice in a counter-terrorism context, from its role in supporting and guiding the development of the Neuchâtel Memorandum through to delivering impactful capacity-building and the development of tailored tools to support sectoral implementation and operationalisation.

 For more information on this workshop or the IIJ Juvenile Justice Initiative, please contact Programme Manager Emerson Cachon.